Types of Personal Injury Lawsuits

 Most cases settle only after experts have reviewed the evidence and a lawsuit has been filed against the nursing home or assisted living facility.
 Examples of our cases can found in the "case results" page of our website.

 Every day defective products cause serious personal injuries.
 Designers, manufacturers and sellers of defective products and medical devices may be held liable for the injuries and damages caused by a dangerous product.
 These cases are particularly challenging because your lawyer must master not only the legal complexities of a products liability case, but must develop an in-depth understanding of the complex design and manufacturing of the product.
-Examples of products liability cases include defective automobiles, children's products (cribs, toys, etc.), dangerous medications, and contaminated food products.
+Examples of products liability cases include defective automobiles, children's products (cribs, toys, etc.), dangerous medications, medical devices and contaminated food products.

 By opening the Silverman Law Firm, I am able to carefully select cases where I can provide clients my undivided, individualized attention.Josh Silverman